asr1/digital-garden/src/site/notes/Reading and Writing/The Grapes of Wrath.md

 > ==In the souls of the people the grapes of wrath are filling and growing heavy, growing heavy for the vintage.==

+## Horses vs men
+>If a fella owns a team a horses, he don’t raise no hell if he got to feed ’em when they ain’t workin’.
+  But if a fella got men workin’ for him, he jus’ don’t give a damn.
+  Horses is a hell of a lot more worth than men.

+...

+>And sometimes they talked very quietly.
+  No work till spring.
+  No work.
+  And if no work—no money, no food.
+  Fella had a team of horses, had to use ’em to plow an’ cultivate an’ mow, wouldn’ think a turnin’ ’em out to starve when they wasn’t workin’.
+  Them’s horses—we’re men.

+## Takeaway

+People want to work, and are vilified as moochers and Okies for being lazy.
+Steinbeck is careful to portray everyone as wanting to work, but being unable to find it.

+It's hard reading this in 2023 without drawing parallels to AI art.
+This book boils down to three messages

+1. Greed is bad
+2. Corporations are worse than any of the people that comprise them
+2b.
+Corporations act in ways that none of those people desire, and yet.
+3. The only tool workers have to fight 1 and 2 is to form a union.
+Suspicions cast aside, it's every one together.

+Steinbeck's rage and righteous fury shine through his prose.
+I think I've written more quotes from this book than any other.

 ## See Also
 [[Capitalism\|Capitalism]]
 [[Reading and Writing/Moloch\|Moloch]]